-Book Three of the Greg Tenorly Suspense Series
+Illusion of Luck – Greg Tenorly Suspense #3

 Greg Tenorly was the luckiest man in the world.
 The woman of his wildest dreams was standing beside him—at their wedding rehearsal.
 He knew he didn’t deserve her.
 Anybody could see that.
 He saw himself as a balding, average-looking 35-year-old.
 Cynthia was a strikingly beautiful 30-year-old redhead.
 He wouldn’t have been surprised if Cupid himself had flown in to break up the crazy mismatch.

 But Cynthia saw something in Greg she couldn’t resist.
 Something she should have looked for in the eyes of her first groom.
 Troy was a rugged, handsome man.
 Nothing wrong with that.
 But he was also an abuser.
 And all the love he’d ever given her meant nothing after that first brutal slap across the face.
 Then came the boozing and hitting and steady barrage of obscenities.

 So, this time around Cynthia was looking for something different.
 Greg was kind and thoughtful and funny.
 And regardless of what Greg thought, she did find him attractive—even on their first meeting.
 And the more she got to know him, the more attractive he became.
 She wasn’t marrying him just because he was a nice guy.
 She truly had the hots for him.

 It was Thursday night, 6:20 PM.
 Greg and Cynthia were finishing up a run-through of the ceremony at First Baptist Church, Coreyville, where Greg was part-time music director.
 They were well on their way to happily ever after.
 Everything was perfect.